20 best Graphic drawing tablets of 2023

 The Huion Kamvas 22 Plus is a good tool that offers functions as a monitor, a precision editing and retouching tablet, and a multi-tasking device.

-16. XP-Pen Artist 24 Pro
+10. XP-Pen Artist 24 Pro

 XPPen Artist 24 Pro huge 23.8-inch display drawing tablet

-XP-Pen’s new Artist 24 Pro is one of the most compelling professional grade large graphics displays on the market.
+XP-Pen’s Artist 24 Pro is one of the most compelling professional grade large graphics displays on the market.

 It offers 23.8 inches of screen space at 2.5K QHD 2560 x 1440 resolution and an excellent color gamut of 90% Adobe RGB for hobby and professional work.